-In 2000, when Amazon opened its Marketplace to third-party sellers, they changed the way neighborhood shops do business.
-Little mom and pop shops could suddenly open their doors to the world market.
-But when your storefront is on Main Street of the World Wide Web there are no cameras or security guards watching for thieves.
+In 2000, when Amazon opened its Marketplace to third-party sellers, it changed how neighborhood shops do business.
+Little mom-and-pop shops could suddenly open their doors to the world market.
+But no cameras or security guards watch for thieves when your storefront is on the World Wide Web Main Street.

-When sellers undercut a brand’s price point the value of the brand itself decreases.
+When sellers undercut a brand’s price point, the brand’s value decreases.
 Those big brands like Michael Kors or Birkenstock end up competing with themselves.
-For Amazon’s customers, they’ll always opt for the cheaper price point.
-Many of those cheaper items can turn out to fake and in some cases, they may have been stolen.
+Amazon’s customers, they’ll always opt for the cheaper price point.
+Many of those more affordable items can turn out to be fake; in some cases, they may have been stolen.
 Again from CNBC, “Because of the FBA network or fulfillment by Amazon, fake items and legitimate items can end up being comingled.”

 With customers, brands, and third-party sellers pushing back on the issue, Amazon released its new policy just in time for the fourth quarter.

 The Fourth Quarter officially starts Oct.
 1 and is the time of year Amazon makes the most sales.
 It’s also when Amazon draws the newest buyers, and the company needs to ensure those buyers have the best experience possible on its platform.